SergeyYakubov/sergeyyakubov.github.io/_drafts/2017-02-02-docker-hpc.markdown

 So, we what we do is:

 1. Make Docker communicate via an HTTP socket
-2. An [authorization plugin][auth_plugin] that controls user input
+2. An authorization plugin to control user input
-3. Make sure user and his groups are propagated into Docker container
+3. A helper to propagate user and his groups into Docker container

 ### Make Docker communicate via an HTTP socket

 This is relatively easy.
 One have to switch Docker from unix socket to a tcp socket and create TLS certificates for every user.
 This allows us to indentificate user how executes Docker commands (which is impossible when using a unix socket)